fivequarters/fusebit.io/src/_blog/_posts/discord-slash-commands.md

 ## What will I learn in this blog post?

 In this blog post, I'll walk you through how to configure, register and handle Slash Commands for your own Discord bot through Fusebit.
-You can follow along and build your Slash Command directly using this integration template <https://manage.fusebit.io/?key=discord-slash-commands>.
+You can follow along and build your Slash Command directly using [this integration template](https://manage.fusebit.io/?key=discord-slash-commands).

 There are two main steps: